remeh/statsd-zig/README.md

 # License

-This side-project is not endorsed in anyway by Datadog.
+This side-project is not endorsed in any way by Datadog.

 MIT